Seminar

 Abstract: Have you heard of automated and interactive theorem provers?
 Did you know that American mathematician Alex Kontorovich predicts that the Lean Interactive Theorem Prover will be so widely used that it will be as necessary as LaTex in doing mathematics?
 This seminar series will take you on a journey, using Lean to give you insights on how to go about proving, which route to choose, how to check for errors, and how to verify a computation or a proof.
 Particularly, you will be learning to use Lean by playing a number game.
 Come join us and have some fun!

-Date | Speaker | Title | Notes |
+Date | Speaker | Title | Video and Slides |

 ---|---|---|---|